fluentassertions/fluentassertions/docs/_pages/about.md

 ## What do you need to compile the solution?

-* Visual Studio 2019 or Jetbrains Rider and Build Tools 2017
+* Visual Studio 2019 (package ".NET desktop development" plus ".NET 4.7 target package") or Jetbrains Rider and Build Tools 2017
 * Windows 10
-* .NET Core SDK 3.0
+* .NET Core SDK 3.1